dharmeshkakadia/jezifm.github.io/_posts/2018-08-29-job-aggregator.md

 Here I have to make a decision,

->How do I trigger the transformation?
+> How do I trigger the transformation? event-based? schedule-based?

-> Everytime a new record is created?

-> Periodic monitoring of the list and run when needed transformation?

-I decided to go with the latter reason being is having the trigger outside of the collection phase make the system loosely coupled.
+I decided to go with schedule-based reason being is having the trigger independent of the extraction frequency lessen coupling between collection and transformation stages.

 # Relational Database